 - Select "VIDEO SETTINGS" and press "OK".

-To adjust the resolution on your Horizon TV HD+ box:
+To adjust the resolution on your Virgin TV HD+ box:

 - Select "HD RESOLUTION" and press "OK".
 You can now choose your preferred resolution setting or "FOLLOW TV RESOLUTION".
 Select your desired option and press "OK" on your remote control to confirm your choice.

-To adjust the picture format on your Horizon TV HD+ box:
+To adjust the picture format on your Virgin TV HD+ box:

 - Select "FORMAT CONVERSION" and press "OK".

 - On your screen, choose the format you would like to display programmes in and press "OK" on your remote control to confirm the selection.